riyabharath24/riyabharath24/README.md

 # 👋 Hi, I’m Riya Bharathwaj
-I'm a third year Computer Science student at SRMIST, currently specializing in Big Data Analytics.
-My fields of interest include Data Science, Machine Learning and Python Programming.
+I'm an aspiring Data Scientist and an undergraduate from SRMIST.
+Having majored in Computer Science with specializing in Big Data Analytics, my fields of interest include Data Science, Machine Learning, Deep Learning and MLOPS.
 I am ready to collaborate on any project related to Data Science, Data Analytics and Natural Language Processing.
-I have just begun to explore the fields of Deep Learning and Computer Vision as well!
-I have also developed an interest in learning Front End Development and am looking to learn React in the future!
+Working in wider domains such as MLOPS and Cloud Technologies has inspired me to expand my tech stack and venture into upcoming domains such as Generative AI.
 📫 Email: riya.bharath24@gmail.com

 Portfolio: https://riyabharath24.wixsite.com/my-site